-The main reception area of each residence hall contains a reception desk and a carpeted lounge.
-Each student room has a touch tone telephone with voice-mail service, for in-bound and on-campus calls.
+The main reception area of each residence hall contains a reception desk and a large hall lounge.
+Each student room has a telephone with voice-mail service for in-bound and on-campus calls.
 Optional direct distance dialing service is available through the College's digital telephone switch.
 In addition, each room has cable television access and hard-wired connections to the College mainframe computer.
 Lounge areas have wireless network access.
-Each residence hall has a recreation room where students can watch television, play cards, or prepare snacks for informal parties in the kitchenette.
+Each residence hall has a recreation room where students can watch television, play cards, and socialize, as well as a kitchenette to prepare snacks.
 Laundry rooms are provided in each building.
-The suite plan permits flexibility in grouping students in student housing.
+The suite plan permits flexibility for grouping students in student housing.
 The residence halls have a card access security system for exterior doors.
-A valid identification card and PIN are required to gain access.
+A valid identification card is required to gain access 24 hours a day.

 The campus meal plan offers many dining options.
-The College has recently completed a full-scale renovation of Mary Jemison Hall.
-This newly designed and state-of-the-art dining food court offers a wide variety of choices.
+Centrally located Mary Jemison Dining Hall is a state-of-the-art dining food court offering a wide variety of choices.
 In addition, the Red Jacket and Letchworth dining halls offer all-you-can-eat value meals seven days a week for lunch and dinner.
 Other options include a mini-market at Southside Café and Fast Eddie's.
-There are also coffee cafes, the Campus Grind in the MacVittie College Union and Books &Bytes in the Milne Library.
-The student meal plan can also be used at the Geneseo University Store, a convenience store and mini-market in the College Union and at the Big Tree Inn, a landmark fine dining establishment and inn located on Main Street in the village of Geneseo.
+There are also coffee cafes - the Campus Grind in the MacVittie College Union and Books & Bytes in Milne Library.
+The student meal plan may also be used at the Geneseo University Store, a convenience store and mini-market in the College Union, and at the Big Tree Inn, a landmark fine dining establishment and inn located on Main Street in the village of Geneseo.

-Student Health Services are housed in the Lauderdale Health Center which opened in 1966.
-This fully-equipped building provides every convenience necessary for the health and counseling needs of students and is staffed by full-time College medical personnel.
+Student Health and Counseling Services are located in the Lauderdale Health Center.
+This building houses medical equipment and supplies necessary for the health and counseling needs of students and is staffed by full-time College medical personnel.

-The Carl L. Schrader Health and Physical Education Building was first used in 1962.
-Designed to provide for the health, physical education, and recreational needs of the College community, this building has a double gymnasium, swimming pool, racquetball courts, dance studio, individual exercise areas, and other facilities for instructional and extracurricular programs.
-It also houses the office of Residence Life, University Police, and Facilities Planning.
+The Carl L. Schrader Health and Physical Education Building is one of the facilities designed to provide for the health, physical education, and recreational needs of the College community.
+This building has a double gymnasium, swimming pool, racquetball courts, dance studio, individual exercise areas, and other facilities for instructional and extracurricular programs.
+It also houses the offices of Residence Living, University Police, and Facilities Planning.

-The Myrtle Merritt Athletic Center, which is attached to Schrader Building, was completed during the 1972-73 academic year.
-This modern facility contains Kuhl Gymnasium, Wilson Ice Arena, a swimming and diving pool, a complete fitness center with Nautilus equipment, a wrestling room, four squash courts, and faculty offices.
+The Myrtle Merritt Athletic Center is connected to Schrader Building, and contains Kuhl Gymnasium, Wilson Ice Arena, a swimming and diving pool, a complete fitness center with workout equipment, a wrestling room, four squash courts, and coaches offices.

-A large proportion of the campus adjacent to the health and physical education complex has been developed, according to a comprehensive plan, as an extensive outdoor athletic and recreational area.
+A large proportion of the campus adjacent to the health and physical education complex has been developed, according to a comprehensive plan, as an outdoor athletic and recreational area.
 Raschi Field for softball, and space for archery, golf, lacrosse, soccer, field hockey, and tennis are located in this area.
 Moench Field serves the needs of the track and field programs.

 The Robert W. MacVittie College Union is the hub of recreational and cultural student activities on the campus.
-It opened in 1970 and today's facilities include: student organization and staff offices; lounges, meeting rooms, recreation, study areas; eateries; campus store; ballroom; student art gallery; computer and project area with photocopiers; the campus mail facility; ATM machine, commuter lockers, and the Geneseo Credit Union.
-General campus information, directory assistance, student organization mailboxes and package claim, and room key signouts are provided.
+It includes: student organization and staff offices; lounges, meeting rooms, recreation, study areas; eateries; campus store; ballroom; student art gallery; computer and project area with photocopiers; the campus mail facility; ATM machine, commuter lockers, the Geneseo federal credit union; MOSAIC (Multicultural Organization Space for Activities, Inclusion, and Collaboration); GOLD leadership program offices.
+General campus information, directory assistance, student organization mailboxes and package claim, and room key sign-outs are provided.
 The Ticket Office sells tickets for campus events sponsored by the Student Association, such as concerts, major weekends and the performing arts series.
-Further information is available at union.geneseo.edu.
+Further information is available at http://union.geneseo.edu.